Facemasks will help protect you and those around you and are required in some settings.

-To dispose of masks after use:
+To dispose of medical masks after use:

 Homemade or cloth masks should be cleaned and changed often:

-- To clean a homemade cloth mask, wash it using the directions on the original material (for example, if the mask was made from t-shirt material, follow the washing instructions on the t-shirt tag) but in general, warmer water is better.
-Dry the mask completely (in the dryer using a warm/hot setting if possible).
+- To clean a homemade cloth mask, wash it using the directions on the original material.
+You can wash by hand or in a washing machine.
+Warmer water is better.
+Dry the mask completely.